 Of course, the main attraction in Valbone are the mountains.
 The trail at the end of the road leads to another well-known mountain village, Theth.
 The trail is 12 km long and it has a moderate level of difficulty.
 It’s possible to drive the first few kilometres by an off-road car, because the trail at the beginning is a gravel road.
 The road leads at least to a place called on Goole Maps Bar-Camping.
 Special “off-road” buses run from the car park located at the end of the road up and down the trail to this place.
 Ask locals for more information.

 Trekking to the waterfall

 The waterfall can be seen from the trail.
 You will see an amazing stream of water falling down from several meters, which breaks against the rocks and forms a river.
-After a walk through the valley, you need to prepare for a fairly steep climb through the forest followed by a river crossing.
+After a walk through the valley, you need to prepare for a fairly steep and rocky climb through the forest followed by a river crossing.
 A wooden ladder made of slippery wood piles leads from one side to another.
 There is no railing next to it so it’s a bit dangerous.
 The next part of the trail requires walking on wet stones across the river which also isn’t super safe.
 When you get to the other side of the river, you have just to climb few more rocks to get to the waterfall.
 When close to the waterfall you can feel the power of tons of water falling down from many meters and crashing on the rocks.
 Thousands of microscopic droplets will fly in the air and stick to your face.
 Such a view after a demanding climb and a full of adrenaline river crossing is a real reward.

 - The amount of water in the waterfall may depend on the time of the year.
 At beginning of May there was definitely enough of it but in summer months the situation can look different.